ConfederacyOfGaia/Gaia/dms-guide.md

 ### Classic: Against the Cult of the Reptile God

 The party travels to Orlane, a small town not far from the Sea of Fallen Stars.
-Run the [published adventure](#against-the-cult-of-the-reptile-god)
+Run the [published adventure](#against-the-cult-of-the-reptile-god).

 ### The Crumbling Tower